 On 6th April 2009, Foreign Minister Kasit Piromya warned Cambodia that bilateral ties could be adversely affected if ousted premier Thaksin Shinawatra is allowed to launch political attacks from that country.
 In a row, Prime Minister Abhisit Vejjajiva said that he is expected to discuss with his Cambodian counterpart Hun Sen the border dispute between the two countries.

-Ex-premier Thaksin Shinawatra narrowly escaped arrest in Kuala Lumpur
+Ex-PM Thaksin Shinawatra narrowly escaped arrest in Kuala Lumpur

 It was reported that Thaksin was vigilant enough to escape arrest and flew to the Pacific island country of Fiji by his private jet.
 Last Friday, 10 July, he flew back to Dubai.

-Convicted ex-PM Thaksin Assigned as Adviser to Cambodian PM Hun Sen
+Ex-PM Thaksin Assigned as Adviser to Cambodian PM Hun Sen

 On 27th October 2009, at the request of Cambodian PM Hun Sen, the King Norodom Sihamoni signed a Royal Decree to appoint former Thailand PM Thaksin Shinawatra as an official adviser to Prime Minister Hun Sen and the Royal Government of Cambodia.
 Concurrently, the Cambodian government repeated its refusal to extradite Thaksin if requested.

 A master of manipulation, fugitive ex-Thai PM Thaksin said that it's an honor for him that the Cambodian government appointed him as an economic adviser for the premier and the government.

 The ties between Cambodia and Thailand have been soured since June 2008 amid a border conflict over the land surrounding the 11th century Preah Vihear temple.
 But relations have cooled further since Hun Sen made his initial invitation to Thaksin last month.